jkltech/apertain-sdk-ios/README.md

 To integrate APertain SDK with the iOS App, the following changes are needed in the Information Property Plist (Info.plist).

+The following element is configured with rate our App that will redirect to app store (itunes.apple.com).
+If your already published an App on itunes.apple.com (App Store), App will have or generate some unique ID.
+Use that ID here.

 	<key>AppID</key>
     <string>20171502001</string>

 Optional:

+ Following info.plist property having default title string, else have to customize or provide what you want edit your info.plist.
+Add these following element on your info.plist.
+ Important note key(s) variable should same on your info.plist.

     <key>DefaultFeedbackTitle</key>
     <string>Give Your Valuable Feedback</string>